 Your actual kaizen event may last a few hours or a few days.
 Maybe even a week.

 During your kaizen event, you should complete the following phases:

 - Start it up: The facilitator should explain to all team members the purpose and scope of the event.
 Everyone should introduce themselves to one another.
-General principles of lean manufacturing, such as waste reducing and increasing value as perceived by the customer, should be explained.
-And then basic structure and the agenda of the kaizen event should also be explained.
-Quick thought: some of this can be done in the form of an e-learning assignment that team members complete on their own before you assemble.
+General principles of lean manufacturing, such as reducing waste and increasing value as perceived by the customer, should be explained.
+And then the basic structure and the agenda of the kaizen event should also be explained.
+Quick thought: some of this can be done in the form of an elearning assignment that team members complete on their own before you assemble.

 - Map the current state: Have all team members work together to map the current state of the process.